 In this book we introduce Oneness as a concept – an idea to explore, to experiment, to refute, to discuss.
 We can therefore remain objective by minimizing our reliance on personal belief, at least at this stage of inquiry.
 The concept of Oneness is a difficult one, beyond reason, and almost impossible to imagine.
 It is why we begin by exploring the logic of Oneness.
 Can it make sense, can it be illustrated, can it be felt, and most important, can it serve us?

 In essence, this is my introduction to you based on a lifetime of observation, research, and experience.
-To aid in the exploration we include a few exercises perhaps useful in accelerating your investigation of these ideas.
+To aid in the investigation we include a few exercises perhaps useful in accelerating confirmation of these ideas.
 To begin things off I offer a crypto-key in the form of a mental exercise I have found extremely useful.
 Here is a sentence, a slogan, a mantra, a message to incorporate into your mindset, useful in enhancing everyday life and a key element in observing the effects of the Oneness experience:

 "Good Timing and Synchronicity.”